aram208/slide_swiper/README.md

 Clone this repo and cd into it

 ### Step 2
 Download the latest chrome driver from: http://chromedriver.chromium.org/downloads and put it anywhere on your file system.
-I usually put it under the _utils_ folder.

 Modify the conf.json to point to the newly downloaded chrome driver.

 ### Step 3
 Install the necessary packages